xavierolivenza/CastleZork/README.md

  - Key

  - Backpack

+##Enemies names list

+ - Soldier1

+ - Soldier2

+ - Soldier3

+ - Soldier4

+ - Soldier5

+ - Soldier6

+ - Big soldier

+ - Seller

 ## Changelog

 16-03-2016 -> Take the gold first release with all rooms and movement, look, open, close, help and quit commands.

 18-04-2016 -> Take the gold second release with all items and more commands(items look, pick, drop, equip, unequip, put, get, use, equipped, inventory, backpacked, stats, flee, clear).

+31-05-2016 -> Take the gold last release with all enemies and all commands to attack and trade.

 ##Comments